MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-02-RAG (using Unity Catalog).md

      embedding_model_endpoint_name="databricks-gte-large-en"
     )
     ```

+    > **Note**: Creating the vector search endpoint and index may take several minutes.
+Wait for the operation to complete before proceeding.

 If you open the **Catalog (CTRL + Alt + C)** explorer and refresh the its pane, you will see the index created in your default Unity catalog.

+> **Note:** Before running the next code cell, verify that both the endpoint and index are online:
+> - In the left sidebar, select **Compute**, then select the **Vector Search** tab to verify the endpoint status is **Online**.
-> **Note:** Before running the next code cell, verify that the index was successfully created.
-To do that, right-click the index in the Catalog pane and select **Open in Catalog Explorer**.
-Wait until the index status is **Online**.
+> - Right-click the index in the Catalog pane and select **Open in Catalog Explorer**.
+Wait until the index status is **Online** (this may take 5-10 minutes).
+> - If you encounter errors, the index may need additional time to sync.
+You can manually trigger a sync by running: `index.sync()`

 3. In a new cell, run the following code to search for relevant documents based on a query vector.